lipelopesoliveira/pyCOFBuilder/README.md

 ![puCOFBuilder](docs/header.png)

 **pyCOFBuilder** is a simple and powerful python package to automatically assembly COF structures with specifics building blocks, topologies, and functionalizations.
+The project was developed to address the need for generation of COFs structures in a high-throughput style, based on a nomenclature tha allows direct sctructural feature interpretation from a simple name.

 Learn more at [ToNano&Beyond](https://tonanoandbeyondblog.wordpress.com/)